-All Freeze-Thaw samples have been cut, cored, and conditioned for testing in the LGCC (Figure 8).
+All Freeze-Thaw samples have been cut, cored, and conditioned for testing in the LGCC (Figure 11).
 This includes additional samples outside of the testing scope that will be available for future testing if necessary.
 The additional samples have been sent to Oregon State University where the work will continue.
 Mixture with different air contents and varying SAM numbers have been tested at approximately 100%, 95%, and 90% degrees of saturation.
-Each sample was exposed to three freeze-thaw cycles over the course of five days, with pulse velocity measurements taken hourly.
+Each sample was exposed to three freezethaw cycles over the course of five days, with pulse velocity measurements taken hourly.
 Results from these tests have been analyzed.
-An example of the acoustic emission data output is shown in Figure 12, which shows the acoustic emissions recorded by two opposing sensors on three specimens within the same mixture, conditioned to all three saturation levels.
-It is clear that for this fully saturated sample, cracks are emitting due to freezethaw damage over the course of 3 thermal cycles.
+An example of the acoustic emission data output is shown in Figure 15, which shows the acoustic emissions recorded by two opposing sensors on three specimens within the same mixture, conditioned to all three saturation levels.
+It is clear that for this fully saturated sample, cracks are emitting due to freeze-thaw damage over the course of 3 thermal cycles.
 This activity is reduced with lower levels of saturation.
-Figure 13 shows the acousto-ultrasonic testing results for the same three specimens.
+Figure 16 shows the acousto-ultrasonic testing results for the same three specimens.
 Damage in the concrete matrix (a reduction in the elastic modulus) can be correlated to the reduction in pulse velocity after each freezing cycle.
 It is evident that highly saturated samples show a drastic reduction in pulse velocity (large amounts of damage) while the sample closer to the critical degree of saturation shows little reduction in pulse velocity (low levels of damage).
 This method of calculating damage index was used to ultimately determine whether a relationship exists between the critical degree of saturation and properties of the air void system quality (SAM number).
 Ultimately, it was determined that specimens with higher quality air void systems (lower SAM numbers) are associated with higher thresholds for the degree of saturation necessary for freeze-thaw damage development (the critical degree of saturation).
 This finding can be used to create performance-based specifications for concrete durability, considering the critical degree of saturation as a limit state for service life.
-This result is shown in Figure 14 and will be explained further in a journal paper which is currently in progress.
+This result is shown in Figure 17 and will be explained further in a journal paper which is currently in progress.
+A rough draft of the paper will be included in the Phase I report.